MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

-## Preparing to use the Connector for Microsoft Graph
+## Prepare to use the Connector for Microsoft Graph

 <a name='authorizing-the-connector-to-retrieve-or-manage-objects-in-your-azure-ad-directory'></a>

-### Authorizing the connector to retrieve or manage objects in your Microsoft Entra directory
+### Authorize the connector to retrieve or manage objects in your Microsoft Entra directory

 1. The connector requires a service principal, a Web app / API application, to be created in Microsoft Entra ID, so that it can be authorized with appropriate permissions to operate on Microsoft Entra objects through Microsoft Graph.

     ![Image of new application registration button](media/microsoft-identity-manager-2016-ma-graph/new-application-registration-button.png)
     ![Image of application registration](media/microsoft-identity-manager-2016-ma-graph/new-application-registration.png)

     Picture 1.
 New application registration

-2. In the Microsoft Entra portal, open the created application, and save the Application ID, as a Client ID to use later on the MA’s connectivity page:
+1. In the Microsoft Entra portal, open the created application, and save the Application ID, as a Client ID to use later on the MA’s connectivity page:

-3. Generate a new Client Secret by opening *Certificates & secrets*.
+1. Generate a new Client Secret by opening *Certificates & secrets*.
 Set a Key description and select the maximum duration.
 Save changes and retrieve the client secret.
 The client secret value won't be available to view again after leaving the page.

     ![Image of add new secret button](media/microsoft-identity-manager-2016-ma-graph/new-secret-button.png)

     Picture 2.
 New Client Secret

-4. Grant the necessary 'Microsoft Graph' permissions for the scenario to the application by opening "API Permissions".
+1. Grant the necessary 'Microsoft Graph' permissions for the scenario to the application by opening "API Permissions".

     ![Image of add permissions button](media/microsoft-identity-manager-2016-ma-graph/add-permission-button.png)
     Picture 3.
 Add new API